 All storage in residential districts must be contained inside a building except for:

 - Up to two licensed and operable recreational vehicles or non-stationary pieces of recreational equipment.

-- Construction and landscaping material are currently being used on the premises.
+- Construction and landscaping material currently being used on the premises.

 - Off-street parking of licensed and operable passenger vehicles when parked on paved surfaces.

-- Recycling containers are provided by the City of Maple Grove so long as such containers are screened from view from the public right-of-way and neighboring properties on non-collection days.
+- Recycling containers provided by the City of Maple Grove as long as the containers are not in view from the public right-of-way and neighboring properties on non-collection days.